15101538237ren/Epigenetics/README.md

 [137].
 Milne, T. A., Briggs, S. D., Brock, H. W., Martin, M. E., Gibbs, D., Allis, C. D., & Hess, J. L. (2002).
 MLL targets SET domain methyltransferase activity to Hox gene promoters.
 Molecular cell, 10(5), 1107-1117.

+[138].
+Waddington, C. H. (2012).
+The epigenotype.
+International journal of epidemiology, 41(1), 10-13.

+[139].
+Waddington, C. H. (1942).
+Canalization of development and the inheritance of acquired characters.
+Nature, 150(3811), 563-565.

+[140].
+Allis, C. D., & Jenuwein, T. (2016).
+The molecular hallmarks of epigenetic control.
+Nature Reviews Genetics, 17(8), 487.

+[141].
+Heitz, E. (1928).
+Das heterochromatin der moose.
+Bornträger.

+[142].
+Muller, H. J., & Altenburg, E. (1930).
+The frequency of translocations produced by X-rays in Drosophila.
+Genetics, 15(4), 283.

+[143].
+McClintock, B. (1951, January).
+Chromosome organization and genic expression.
+In Cold Spring Harbor symposia on quantitative biology (Vol. 16, pp. 13-47).
+Cold Spring Harbor Laboratory Press.

+[144].
+Mf, L. (1961).
+Gene action in the X chromosome of the mouse.
+Nature, 190, 372-373.

+[145].
+Surani, M. A. H., Barton, S. C., & Norris, M. L. (1984).
+Development of reconstituted mouse eggs suggests imprinting of the genome during gametogenesis.
+Nature, 308(5959), 548-550.

+[146].
+McGrath, J., & Solter, D. (1984).
+Completion of mouse embryogenesis requires both the maternal and paternal genomes.
+Cell, 37(1), 179-183.

+[147].
+Holliday, R., & Pugh, J. E. (1975).
+DNA modification mechanisms and gene activity during development.
+Science, 187(4173), 226-232.

+[148].
+Razin, A., & Riggs, A. D. (1980).
+DNA methylation and gene function.
+Science, 210(4470), 604-610.

+[149].
+Bird, A., Taggart, M., Frommer, M., Miller, O. J., & Macleod, D. (1985).
+A fraction of the mouse genome that is derived from islands of nonmethylated, CpG-rich DNA.
+Cell, 40(1), 91-99.

+[150].
+Taylor, S. M., & Jones, P. A. (1979).
+Multiple new phenotypes induced in 10T12 and 3T3 cells treated with 5-azacytidine.
+Cell, 17(4), 771-779.

+[151].
+Feinberg, A. P., & Vogelstein, B. (1983).
+Hypomethylation distinguishes genes of some human cancers from their normal counterparts.
+Nature, 301(5895), 89-92.

+[152].
+Feinberg, A. P., & Tycko, B. (2004).
+The history of cancer epigenetics.
+Nature Reviews Cancer, 4(2), 143-153.

+[153].
+Gruenbaum, Y., Cedar, H., & Razin, A. (1982).
+Substrate and sequence specificity of a eukaryotic DNA methylase.
+Nature, 295(5850), 620-622.

+[154].
+Bestor, T. H., & Ingram, V. M. (1983).
+Two DNA methyltransferases from murine erythroleukemia cells: purification, sequence specificity, and mode of interaction with DNA.
+Proceedings of the National Academy of Sciences, 80(18), 5559-5563.

+[155].
+Meehan, R. R., Lewis, J. D., McKay, S., Kleiner, E. L., & Bird, A. P. (1989).
+Identification of a mammalian protein that binds specifically to DNA containing methylated CpGs.
+Cell, 58(3), 499-507.

+[156].
+Olins, D. E., & Olins, A. L. (2003).
+Chromatin history: our view from the bridge.
+Nature reviews Molecular cell biology, 4(10), 809-814.

+[157].
+Kornberg, R. D. (1974).
+Chromatin structure: a repeating unit of histones and DNA.
+Science, 184(4139), 868-871.

+[158].
+Luger, K., Mäder, A. W., Richmond, R. K., Sargent, D. F., & Richmond, T. J. (1997).
+Crystal structure of the nucleosome core particle at 2.8 Å resolution.
+Nature, 389(6648), 251-260.

+[159].
+Allfrey, V. G., Faulkner, R., & Mirsky, A. E. (1964).
+Acetylation and methylation of histones and their possible role in the regulation of RNA synthesis.
+Proceedings of the National Academy of Sciences of the United States of America, 51(5), 786.

+[160].
+Verdin, E., & Ott, M. (2015).
+50 years of protein acetylation: from gene regulation to epigenetics, metabolism and beyond.
+Nature reviews Molecular cell biology, 16(4), 258-264.

+[161].
+Kayne, P. S., Kim, U. J., Han, M., Mullen, J. R., Yoshizaki, F., & Grunstein, M. (1988).
+Extremely conserved histone H4 N terminus is dispensable for growth but essential for repressing the silent mating loci in yeast.
+Cell, 55(1), 27-39.

+[162].
+Megee, P. C., Morgan, B. A., Mittman, B. A., & Smith, M. M. (1990).
+Genetic analysis of histone H4: essential role of lysines subject to reversible acetylation.
+Science, 247(4944), 841-845.

+[163].
+Jeppesen, P., & Turner, B. M. (1993).
+The inactive X chromosome in female mammals is distinguished by a lack of histone H4 acetylation, a cytogenetic marker for gene expression.
+Cell, 74(2), 281-289.

+[164].
+Braunstein, M., Sobel, R. E., Allis, C. D., Turner, B. M., & Broach, J. R. (1996).
+Efficient transcriptional silencing in Saccharomyces cerevisiae requires a heterochromatin histone acetylation pattern.
+Molecular and Cellular Biology, 16(8), 4349-4356.

+[165].
+Bone, J. R., Lavender, J., Richman, R., Palmer, M. J., Turner, B. M., & Kuroda, M. I. (1994).
+Acetylated histone H4 on the male X chromosome is associated with dosage compensation in Drosophila.
+Genes & development, 8(1), 96-104.

+[166].
+Hebbes, T. R., Clayton, A. L., Thorne, A. W., & Crane‐Robinson, C. (1994).
+Core histone hyperacetylation co‐maps with generalized DNase I sensitivity in the chicken beta‐globin chromosomal domain.
+The EMBO journal, 13(8), 1823-1830.

+[167].
+Elgin, S. C., & Reuter, G. (2013).
+Position-effect variegation, heterochromatin formation, and gene silencing in Drosophila.
+Cold Spring Harbor perspectives in biology, 5(8), a017780.

+[168].
+Grossniklaus, U., & Paro, R. (2014).
+Transcriptional silencing by polycomb-group proteins.
+Cold Spring Harbor perspectives in biology, 6(11), a019331.

+[169].
+Kingston, R. E., & Tamkun, J. W. (2014).
+Transcriptional regulation by trithorax-group proteins.
+Cold Spring Harbor perspectives in biology, 6(10), a019349.

+[170].
+Grunstein, M., & Gasser, S. M. (2013).
+Epigenetics in Saccharomyces cerevisiae.
+Cold Spring Harbor perspectives in biology, 5(7), a017491.

+[171].
+Allshire, R. C., & Ekwall, K. (2015).
+Epigenetic regulation of chromatin states in Schizosaccharomyces pombe.
+Cold Spring Harbor perspectives in biology, 7(7), a018770.

+[172].
+Pikaard, C. S., & Scheid, O. M. (2014).
+Epigenetic regulation in plants.
+Cold Spring Harbor perspectives in biology, 6(12), a019315.